|HOME||KUNG FU||QIGONG||LION DANCE||CONTACT US||SCHEDULE|

 Choy Lee Fut is a complete system, and today it is one of the most widely practiced and effective martial arts styles in the world.

 Sometimes referred to as "The Art of Southern Hands and Northern Feet," Choy Lee Fut combines the hand techniques well known in southern styles, and the foot techniques or kicks well known in northern styles.
 Choy Lee Fut is famous for its "Lively" footwork, awesome power, speed and circular movements.
-It is also an art that combines external power with internal will.
+It is also an art that combines external power with internal energy.

-Choy Lee Fut is a complete system that has both external and internal forms, that combined, help a practitioner to become a better well rounded person - inside and out.
+Choy Lee Fut is a complete system that has both external and internal forms which combined, help a practitioner to become a better and more well rounded person - inside and out.
 The "external" forms are designed to develop and condition the bones, muscles, tendons, and because of the cardiovascular workout, also helps to increase stamina.
 They are fast and hard compared to their internal counterparts.
 The "internal" forms are designed to create a healthy body from within, by teaching proper breathing, enhancing the mind and body connection, and creating internal organ harmony.
 They are slower, and more fluid than their external counterparts.

 The System of Choy Lee Fut has over 190 recorded forms that are divided into three different levels..."primary" or beginner, "secondary" or intermediate, and "tertiary" or advanced.
 The forms consist of the following categories;

 * Fist forms...(both solo and two person)

 * Weapon forms...(both solo and two person)

 * Sand Bag (sometimes referred to as a punching/heavy bag) forms